sonixse/Flashcards_Programming/README.md

+## Programming Flashcards!

-Definitions and core concepts for programming (Python)
+Definitions and core concepts for programming (Python).
+For you to ace it.